Primary School Children's Tacit and Explicit Understanding of Object Motion

 Aims and Objectives:

-- To analyse primary schools children's tacit and explicit knowledge of object motion using computer-simulated scenarios.
+• To document primary schools children's tacit and explicit knowledge of object motion using computer-simulated scenarios.

-- To incorporate the scenarios into teaching software, and to evaluate the effectiveness of the teaching software.
+• To incorporate the scenarios into teaching software, and to evaluate the software's effectiveness in promoting understanding.

 Project Summary: